SimpleUpdates/ThemeHandbook/naming_things.md

 ## Naming Components

-Components are grouped into three distinct layers:
+Components are grouped into four distinct layers:

 - **Atoms:** "The foundational building blocks that comprise all our user interfaces.
 These atoms include basic HTML elements like form labels, inputs, buttons, and others that can’t be broken down any further without ceasing to be functional."
 - **Molecules:** "Relatively simple groups of UI elements functioning together as a unit.
 For example, a form label, search input, and button can join together to create a search form molecule."
 - **Organisms:** "Relatively complex UI components composed of groups of molecules and/or atoms and/or other organisms.
 These organisms form distinct sections of an interface."
+- **Layouts:** "Place components within a layout and demonstrate the design’s underlying content structure."

 (Definitions taken from *Atomic Design*, by Brad Frost, [chapter 2](http://atomicdesign.bradfrost.com/chapter-2/).)